 Master's programme in Medical Biotechnology

-The master’s programme in Medical Biotechnology aims to provide a detailed understanding of the cutting-edge techniques used in molecular biology, with an emphasis on medical applications.
-The student will be provided with a comprehensive education where technology, biology and chemistry are combined, preparing them tackle with.
+The master’s programme in Medical Biotechnology aims to provide a detailed understanding of cutting-edge techniques used in molecular biology, with an emphasis on the analysis of biological samples and clinical applications.
+The student will be provided with in-depth knowledge about those scientific methodologies used for a comprehensive analysis of biological systems, translation of biological and technological knowledge to clinical use and development of biotechnological applications for advanced health care.

 Medical Biotechnology at KTH